Chanel West Coast Sizzles In Pink Slip Dress On Instagram

 Chanel West Coast has been keeping things sizzling on her Instagram page lately, save for a serious update from yesterday when she talked about her late friend.
-She’s since resumed sharing her usual, eye-catching updates with a photo today which showed her rocking a pink slip dress.
+She’s since resumed sharing her usual, eye-catching updates starting with a photo today which showed her rocking a pink slip dress.

 The beauty sat on a white bed and crossed her right leg in front and propped herself up with her hands.
 She gave a hint of a smile while tilting her head to the left.
 The bed was decorated with multiple pillows with different designs.

-Her outfit was a bubblegum pink color, and featured lots of lace accents that added a feminine vibe.
+Her outfit was a bubblegum pink color and featured lots of lace accents that added a feminine vibe.
 Plus, the dress had thin straps and a wrap-around neckline with.
 There was lace along the edge, on her midriff, and on the hem of the dress.
 She also sported a pair of sparkling sandals with a criss-cross accent in front.

 Furthermore, Chanel wore her hair slicked back into a high ponytail with her locks falling in front of her left shoulder.
 She completed her look with earrings and a thin necklace, along with a white Chanel purse that she placed next to her hand.